 They have different

 They also come in different materials.
 You can choose from a steel aviary or a timber, it depends on personal preference and budget.

-Timber sheds tend to look beautibful but they comeat a high price.
-Whereas steel aviaies provide a larger range and better price tag.
+Timber sheds tend to look beautiful but they come at a high price.
+Whereas steel aviaries provide a larger range and better price tag.